 June 20, 2017

 Blood.
 There was so much blood.
 On the floor, walls, and all over me.
-I knew I didn’t have time to shower before Mama got back from dropping off my younger sister, Simone.
-It was Christmas so she’d begged Mama to let her sleep over at her friends for the night.
-I picked this night specifically because I knew Simone wouldn’t have to witness the scenery.
+I knew I didn’t have time to shower before Mama and my younger sister got home.
+It was Christmas and Mama and Aaron had gotten into an argument over the phone so she went for a drive to calm herself.
 Christmas wasn’t supposed to be the night I killed him.
-I spent weeks planning; when I’d kill him and how I’d do it.
+I spent weeks planning when I’d kill him and how I’d do it.
 Still, no amount of planning prepared me for murder.
-The moments leading up to me stabbing Aaron were terrifying but afterwards, I felt a rush.
+The moments leading up to me stabbing Aaron were terrifying but afterward, I felt a rush.

 The Greyhound bus was crowded.
-A family of five sitting across from me were noisy; their toddlers yelled as if they were being hurt.
+A family of five sitting across from me was noisy; their toddlers yelled as if they were being hurt.
 In front of me, a man who smelled like liquor was snoring.
 This was going to be a long ride.
 I bought a ticket to Indianapolis, Indiana.
-The ride was estimated to be 15 hours.
-The reason I chose this particular destination is because it’s far away from home.
-Once Aaron’s body is found and they realized I was missing, they’ll come looking for me but no one will suspect I’m in the corn fields.
-I hoped no one would suspect I killed Aaron.
+The ride was estimated to be 15-18 hours.
+The reason I chose this particular destination is that it’s far away from home.
+Once Aaron’s body is found and they realized I was missing, they’ll come looking for me but no one will suspect I’m in the cornfields.
+I hoped nobody would suspect I killed Aaron.
 Maybe they’d think I was kidnapped by his murderer.
-Maybe this would be a fresh start for me.
+Perhaps this would be a fresh start for me.
 I had worked as many hours as possible to save up for this moment.
-I was sitting on a few hundred dollars that I was certain would get me by until I was able to find a job.
+I was sitting on a few hundred dollars that I was sure would get me by until I was able to find a job.

-Finally, the families loud ass kids stopped screaming.
+Finally, the family’s loud ass kids stopped screaming.
 I could rest.
 Just for a few hours, I could allow myself to sleep…

 I opened my eyes to a man standing over me.
 I jumped up, screaming.